bhumika-04/bhumika-04/README.md

 - 👋 Hi, I’m @bhumika-04
 - 👀 I’m interested in more and more learining
-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently working at Indas Analytics.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on more projects.
 - 📫 How to reach me
 - shivharebhumika0@gmail.com